 While death is certain, the fate of a decedent's bank account is not.
-While certain bank accounts are closed immediately upon death, others must remain open for months or even years as the estate awaits settlement in probate court.
-Co-ownership of a bank account also affects the timing of how long the account can stay open.
+Sometimes bank accounts close immediately upon death.
+In other cases, the accounts remain open for months or even years as the estate awaits settlement in probate court.
+Co-ownership of a bank account also affects the length of time the account stays open.

-State probate codes might allow small estates to skip the longer probate process.
-In order to qualify, the estate must be under a certain value stipulated by the law of the state.
-In these circumstances, a spouse or next of kin might have to sign an affidavit stating that the funeral expenses and other debts have been paid.
+State probate codes sometimes allow small estates to undergo a shorter probate process.
+In order to qualify, the estate must be under the value stipulated by state law.
+In these circumstances, a spouse or next of kin might have to sign an affidavit stating that they paid the funeral expenses and other debts in full.
 Then, the judge will confirm that no other probate proceedings have commenced and authorize a specified individual to transfer personal property, including funds in the bank account.

-- Bankrate.com: 7 Tips for the Executor of an Estate
+- Bankrate: 7 Tips for the Executor of an Estate

 - Ohio State Bar Association: What You Should Know About P.O.D.
 Accounts

 - Law Office of Eric Holk: What to Do When a Loved One Dies

 - The Superior Court of California County of Santa Clara: Administering the Probate Estate (After Appointment)

 - Bankrate: When You Die, Is Your Bank Account in Limbo?

 - Legal Beagle: How to Obtain Letters Testamentary